yanqianglilab/yanqiang-li-lab/news/index.md

 ---

 ## 2026

+**Apr 2026**

+We are delighted to share exciting news: our review paper, “Nanopore Direct RNA Sequencing and the Epitranscriptome: Advances in Mapping Native RNA Landscapes” has been accepted for publication in *iMeta* on Apr 27!

 **Mar 2026**

 We are pleased to welcome Huanmin Jiao to join our lab as a Research Assistant!